 Though you can't avoid all outdoor allergens, what you wear to work out can reduce your contact with them.
 Rocking a large pair of shades can help protect your peepers from all the irritants in the air that cause your eyes to itch, water and turn red.
 While you're at it, toss on a hat, too.
 Covering your head will keep pollen from sticking to your hair.

 As soon as you finish your workout, toss your clothes (and your hat) into the wash and hop in the shower to rinse any airborne allergens from your body.
 The last thing you need is to drag that pesky pollen into your bed.
 Speaking of, make sure you clean your sheets often, a simple natural remedy for allergies.
 This way you can sleep soundly knowing your bed is allergen-free.

 4. Choose the Right Exercise

 Pushing though a HIIT routine or a kickboxing class may kick your allergy symptoms into high gear.
 Why?
 "Cardio and high impact movements can temporarily increase inflammation and blood flow, which can exacerbate your allergies," says Parikh.
-And if you suffer from asthma, it's a double whammy.
+And if you have asthma, it's a double whammy.

 Deep breathing from the abdomen can help, but it's essential to be on the correct asthma and allergy medications to avoid aggravating your symptoms, according to Dr. Parikh.